Sybilai/Bomberman-Env/README.md

 ###Events
-This are the messages you can send to the environment.
+These are the messages you can send to the environment.

 ####Event: login
 This can be sent only at the beginning of the game